LaraBerenguer/subscription-ux/README.md

 # Subscription UX

-This project includes a **frontend built with React** and a **backend with Node.js**, fully containerized using Docker and Docker Compose.
+This project includes a **frontend built with React, TypeScript, and Vite**, and a **backend with Node.js**, fully containerized using Docker and Docker Compose.
 Hope you like it!

 ## 🚀 How to Run Locally